 Step 3.
+Unfold the Device Manager option and choose iCloud Manager section.
 Click the iCloud icon on the top, and sign in with your Apple ID and password.

 Step 5.
 Browse the folder that contains the photos you exported from your iPhone, under the AnyTrans-Export-Date folder, you’ll see the folders that names with the category you chose to export, select one folder and select all photos, then click on Open to upload them to iCloud.
 Then, uploading photos from next folder till all exported photos added to your iCloud.